No One Left Behind: Comparisons to Vietnam

-SIVs in the media
+NOLB in the media

-John Oliver covered the SIV program in an 2014 opening monologue in which he concluded that it was “easier to get off heroin (10 steps) than to get a Special Immigrant Visa (14 steps).”
+John Oliver covered the SIV program in a 2014 opening monologue in which he concluded that it was “easier to get off heroin (10 steps) than to get a Special Immigrant Visa (14 steps).”

 ESPN SC Featured an NFL player and the bond he formed on the battlefield Before he became a Pittsburgh Steeler, Alejandro Villanueva was an Army Ranger who served three tours of duty in Afghanistan and forged a lasting friendship with his Afghan interpreter.

 In 2019 PBS aired the miniseries “The Interpreters” to highlight the plight of U.S. allies.

 In 2021 CBS will air the sitcom The United States of Al starting on April 1.
 It tells the story of a Marine resettling his Afghan translator in Ohio.

+No One Left Behind was one of many contributing organizations to the success of the 2023 film The Covenant by Guy Ritchie starring Jake Gyllenhal and Dar Salim.
+The film depicts the struggles of a US Army soldier, who, after being rescued by an Afghan interpreter during an ambush, races against Taliban retaliation to evacuate the interpreter and his family.
+Multiple SIV ambassadors associated with NOLB attended the premiere of the film held at the DGA Theater, and members of the Board of Directors attended the Washington DC screening of the film, utilizing the film’s release as a way to inform audiences about the ongoing struggle of Afghan allies and interpreters still in danger after the US withdrawal.
+The partnership included a public service announcement crafted by the crew and talent of the film in collaboration with No One Left Behind and other advocacy organizations.